Author: RxISK Medical Team

 Significant symptoms of akathisia occur in:

-- at least 50% of people on an antipsychotic.
-On higher doses, this rises to 80% or more.
+- at least 50% of people on low doses of an antipsychotic

-On antidepressants, it is most commonly seen in those drugs that act as serotonin reuptake inhibitors.
-These include the selective serotonin reuptake inhibitors (SSRIs), the serotonin-norepinephrine reuptake inhibitors (SNRIs), and most tricyclics.
-However, other antidepressants can also cause it.
+On antidepressants, it is most commonly seen in those drugs that inhibit serotonin reuptake.
+These include selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), and most tricyclics.
+All other antidepressants can also cause it but with subtle differences between different drug groups.

 A study of healthy volunteers taking haloperidol done by King and colleagues found that up to 50% taking doses as low as 4 mg may feel uncomfortable, ill at ease with themselves, and unable to settle.
 Some volunteers found it almost impossible to remain in the room, but at the same time found it very difficult to explain what was wrong .

-Many psychiatrists who have tried antipsychotics have experienced this, and a number have said it was close to the worst experience of their lives.
+Many psychiatrists who have tried antipsychotics have said it was close to the worst experience of their lives.

 Healy and colleagues found similar results to the King study, with the extra twist that discomfort and irritability were still clearly present in some volunteers up to a week later [2–4].
 Others have found similar effects [5, 6].

-Some of the earliest descriptions of akathisia were from people taking reserpine for blood pressure problems in the mid-1950s .
+Some of the earliest descriptions of akathisia were from people taking reserpine for blood pressure problems in the mid-1950s ie. people with no nervous problems .

 Despite the high incidence and seriousness of akathisia, both patients and doctors often have a poor understanding of the problem.
 Some healthcare staff may not have heard of it.